 - Not being able to beat Shakhtar to domestic title – not much can be said here.
 I just have to keep trying to improve the team and tactics.

-- Lack of defensive coverage in “Big” games – I need to come up with a way to concede less goals in important European games and derby clashes.
+- Defensive coverage in “Big” games – I need to come up with how to concede less goals in important European games.
 Changing to a three man defence will hopefully help in this.

-- Having foreign players in the squad – One of the original rules for the save was to develop a Ukrainian-only recruitment policy, akin to Athletic Bilbao’s Basque policy.
-Unfortunately, due to lack of adequate options from the academy, I have had no choice but to keep my starting foreign players.
-I actually decided to modify this rule, to allow the foreigners from Eastern European countries of the former Soviet Bloc.
+- Foreigners in the squad – One of the original rules for the save was a Ukrainian-only policy, like Bilbao’s Basque policy.
+Unfortunately, due to lack of adequate options from the academy, I have been forced to keep my starting foreign players.
+Since I decided to modify this rule, to allow players from Eastern European countries of the former Soviet Bloc.
 Provided they come through my youth academy via affiliates.
 I will not sign any foreign players from outside the club.

 Part 1: Real-Life Inspirations

 I never create my tactics in a vacuum, without real-life context.
-Initially, the driving force behind starting this save was trying to recreate Lobanovskyi’s tactical system with Dynamo.
-Then I slowly realized that the online source materials that initially inspired me were too vague to give me a really accurate vision of how it all can be translated into the game.
-Sure, I saw my team playing a high pressing kind of system and maybe 4-4-2 (because that is what many claim Lobanovskyi used) but then as game time started adding up, my vision became less and less defined.
+Initially, the driving force behind starting this save was trying to recreate Lobanovskyi’s tactical system.
+Then I realized that the online source materials that initially inspired me was too vague to give an translation in the game.
+Sure, I saw my team playing a high pressing 4-4-2 (because that is what many claim Lobanovskyi used) but then as game time started adding up, my vision became less and less defined.
 I started trying to artificially impose onto my squad the way I saw Liverpool or RB Leipzig playing.
 All in a headless drive for results.
 I sought to play pressing football in a way that I thought would win/exploit the game and not because that was the natural way for my squad to play or even the most enjoyable way.